 I’d say definitely try to “create” a feminine waist if you can.
 Belting a skirt or dress a little higher up than your biological man’s waist will help with that, as well as finding tops or dresses with a peplum flair at the center.
 I would stay away from super tight or super shiny fabrics just because they really don’t look very nice on many of us who were born girls, either, and might be harder to pull off on a stockier build.
 If you have broader shoulders you might also want to avoid tank tops or strapless dresses, or if you wear them, put on a necklace as well so as not to draw attention.
 Wear shoes you can walk in.
 I say this to girls as well.
 High heels are only gorgeous if you can walk in them properly, otherwise people just look sloppy and drunk.

 But I agree with one of the first comments you got: wear things you like! try and find a shopping buddy who’s around your size—either male or female—and don’t shop with people whom you’d never be able to share clothes with because you’ll be more likely to feel discouraged when you see them wearing something that just isn’t the fit for you.

 My roommate is transitioning too, by the way, but she’s FtM so usually I’m helping her bind and figuring out how to bulk her up rather than slim someone down. hehe I hope any of this helps!
 I applaud you for having such an amazing sense of self for being able to do this.
 I know most of us cisgenders will probably never have to make such a deeply personal, yet eventually freeing decision.
 Good luck with everything! <3posted about 2 years ago

-Thks Reybeltane for the nice advise i appreciate it allot, i hope everything goes well for your roommate as for you too :) and i applaud you back for being there for you friend :) XOXO’sposted almost 2 years ago
+Thks Reybeltane for the nice advise i appreciate it allot, i hope everything goes well for your roommate as for you too :) and i applaud you back for being there for you friend :) XOXO’sposted about 2 years ago